rgraingerdev/CCFC_fanpage/README.md

 * W3C HTML Validator - used for validating HTML of the page.
 * W3C CSS validator - used for validating CSS of the page.

-<h2>Future features</h2>
+## Future features
-*add auto updates for upcoming fixtures.
+* Add auto updates for upcoming fixtures.
-*a rolling gallery of images of past and present teams.
+* A rolling gallery of images of past and present teams.
+* Add a live standings table to the season page.

 ## Deployment
 1. Navigate to the [repository](https://github.com/rgraingerdev/Milestone-project)